Havana Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Nationals of certain countries must apply for a traditional visa in advance from a Cuban embassy or consulate.
+Citizens of certain countries must obtain a stamped visa from a Cuban embassy or consulate before departure.

 Arrival Process